funkhaus/factory-archive/.github/ISSUE_TEMPLATE/component-request.md

 }
 ```

+## Developer Tips

+List any developer tips here

+1. `--color-example` for the font color

 ## Events

 Describe any events that should be emitted by this component.

-  1. `menuOpened` when {something} is clicked on
+1. `menu-opened` when {something} is clicked on

 ## Nested components

 List out any components that are used by this new component.
 For example, if you are building a grid that is made up of block components.

 1. `nested-component` is used for {what}

 ## Budget

-I expect this to take {x} hours to complete, and will pay ${y} for it.
+Time estimate: {x}hrs
+Budget: ${y}

+## Screenshots

+{attach screenshots}